dikortis/LetsTalkETC/Episodes/Episode_5.md

 # Let's Talk ETC: Investors Featuring Jeriaska (Jerry J.)
-**Carlo Vicari:****
+**Carlo Vicari:**
-hi everyone and thank you for tuning in you're listening to episode 5 of let's talk ET cie i'm your host karlovy along with my co-host dr. Christian submarino
+hi everyone and thank you for tuning in you're listening to episode 5 of let's talk ETC i'm your host karlovy along with my co-host dr. Christian submarino
-I want to thank the ET cie devs investors nurse users and other community members for another great week for those of you watching on YouTube the
+I want to thank the ETC devs
+investors nurse users and other community members for another great week for those of you watching on YouTube the
-ET cie newsletter that was just released today will be in the description below so that's anyone watching on YouTube you can find the link to that newsletter
+ETC newsletter that was just released today will be in the description below so that's anyone watching on YouTube you can find the link to that newsletter